woodser/monero-java/README.md

 This project is an extensive library for interacting with a Monero wallet and daemon in Java using RPC and native bindings to [Monero Core](https://github.com/monero-project/monero).

-In addition, this project offers an [API specification](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf) for interacting with a wallet and daemon.
+In addition, this project offers an [API specification](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf) for interacting with a Monero wallet and daemon.
 The specification is intended to be intuitive, robust, and for long-term use in the Monero project.

 ## Main Features

 - RPC and JNI bindings to Monero Core
+- Fetch and process binary data from the daemon (e.g. raw blocks)
 - Query wallet transactions and outputs by their attributes
-- Fetch and process binary data from the daemon (e.g. raw blocks)
-- Rigorous focus on ease-of-use
 - Over 250 automated tests
+- Rigorous focus on developer ease-of-use

 ## Sample Code

-This code is a brief demonstration of the API.
+This code demonstrates the API.
 See the JavaDoc, [specification PDF](https://github.com/monero-ecosystem/monero-javascript/blob/master/monero-model.pdf), or [JUnit tests](src/test/java) for more details.

 ```java
 // connect to a daemon